Learn how tax-loss harvesting can boost your after-tax returns by offsetting gains and optimizing your investment strategy year-round.

 - Reinvest tax savings wisely to amplify their impact over time.

 By integrating these practices with automated systems, you can improve your portfolio’s overall tax efficiency.
+If you’re using TradingView, combining LuxAlgo algos with screeners can provide a repeatable workflow for identifying and validating candidates.

 Common Mistakes to Avoid